FOR MORE INFORMATION: (716) 436-3229

 What kind of career opportunities can I pursue after being a student at Northland Workforce Training Center?

 Northland Workforce Training Center provides specialized training for advanced manufacturing and energy careers.
-Training includes courses and programs that may lead to careers in electrical, mechatronics, welding, industrial machinist, CNC machinist, mechanics, lineperson, and advanced manufacturing technician, among others.
+Training includes courses and programs that may lead to careers in electrical, automotive technician, welding, finishing and deburring, CNC operator, CNC programmer, CNC machinist, mechanics, and advanced manufacturing technician, among others.

 Why should I be interested in a career in advanced manufacturing or energy?
 How much do jobs in these industries pay?